 The Academic Literacies Lab can help you better understand what you read and so much more.
 Our consultants will:

-Starting on Sept.
-2, the Academic Literacies Lab is available for in-person help for students Mondays through Thursdays from 9 a.m. to 2 p.m. in Truxal Library Room 108.
-Online assistance is available Mondays through Thursdays from 10 a.m. to 2 p.m., and 3 to 4 p.m.
+The Academic Literacies Lab is available for in-person help for students Mondays and Wednesdays from 9 a.m. to 2 p.m. and Tuesdays and Thursdays from 9 a.m. to 3 p.m. in Truxal Library Room 108.
+Online assistance is available Mondays from 10 a.m. to 2 p.m. and 5 to 8 p.m., Tuesdays and Thursdays from 1 to 5 p.m., and Wednesdays from 10 a.m. to 2 p.m. and 6 to 9 p.m.
 Directions to access the lab online are provided below.

 Follow the instructions below on how to enroll in the online Academic Literacies Lab and request a virtual tutoring session.

-Students enrolled in Financial Accounting (BPA-201) for the fall semester can receive nonappointment tutoring in Careers Center Room 264 on Thursdays from noon to 2 p.m.
-Also, students may meet with a tutor for BPA-201 and Managerial Accounting (BPA-202) by appointment by completing the Request A Tutor form.
+Students enrolled in Financial Accounting (BPA-201) and Managerial Accounting (BPA-202) can meet with a tutor by appointment by completing the Request A Tutor form.
 Students will be matched with a tutor by email to schedule tutoring sessions.

 Students within the Homeland Security and Criminal Justice Institute can receive in-person and virtual tutoring.
 Tutors are here to offer you guidance and tips on forming better study habits, improved note-taking, organizing your notes, better test-taking strategies or acing that research paper.
 The best part: they are specialists in the fields of criminal justice and homeland security!
 To sign up, complete the Coaching and Tutoring Interest Form.